Domaine Bornard – Memorable Wines

 Le Ginglet has again been produced in 2020 without the Arbois Pupillin appellation displayed on the label, rather it is released under the Vin de France appellation.

-However Tony chose not to submit Le Ginglet to the appellation authorities in 2018 and 2019 and there may be more that he might not submit as well.
+However Tony chose not to submit Le Ginglet to the appellation authorities in for many years now and there may be more wines that he might not submit as well.

 The reason us that he wants the wines to reflect the terroir without having to manipulate them into wines that might be more suitable for the conservative members of the authority.